10 Snakes That Drink Rainwater From Their Scales

 Source: “Emerald tree boa” by John – CC BY 2.0

-This Amazon species is one of the most immobile snakes in the world.
-The life of an emerald tree boa looks extremely boring, although we have no idea what’s going on in its mind.
-They never leave their branch perch, and swing down only to grab tempting mammal prey.
+This Amazon species is one of the most immobile snakes in the world, and certainly the most immobile large boa.
+The life of an emerald tree boa (Coralls caninus) looks extremely boring to an outsider, although we have no idea what’s going on in their minds.
+They never leave their branch perch, and swing down only to lunge at tempting mammal prey.

-With such an overwhelmingly lazy lifestyle, the emerald tree boa needs a way to replenish its moisture, and collecting rainwater on its back is that solution.
-The emerald tree boa doesn’t even have to try; the rainwater accumulates in its scales, and it swings around and drinks when ready.
+With such an overwhelmingly lazy lifestyle, the emerald tree boa needs a way to replenish its moisture, and collecting rainwater on its back is the perfect solution.
+The emerald tree boa doesn’t even have to try, as the rainwater accumulates automatically in its scales, before the boa swings around and takes a drink when ready.
 Emerald tree boas only venture to the ground in times of extreme stress, like if a bird is seconds from taking their life.

 4 Peringuey’s adder